 On the Backend server, run the AirCard Watcher application and ensure that the SIM card is correctly connected to a local mobile provider with at least 2 bars of signal strength.

-Logon on the Console using the Technician user.
+Logon on the Console using the Technician User.

 Open the Test Mobile factory Advanced Configuration panel and press the Build button.